dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

     closure that is passed to it.
 To avoid cases like this, the spec defines certain variables to be off limits for type promotion.

+4.  **Which pairs of types -- declared and promoted -- are allowed for promotion.** The spec says that promotion only applies if the promoted type is a subtype of the declared type.

-This proposal keeps the same three general pieces, but refines each of them.
+This proposal keeps the same general pieces, but refines the first three of them.
+The forth is unchanged.

 ## Facts for False Expressions